Quick Facts About Trucks vs. SUVs

 Ultimate Overlanding Vehicles

 If you are caught up in the current overlanding craze, you may be on the hunt for the ultimate adventure vehicle.
 Well, you’re in luck because the trucks and SUVs we are featuring in this article are among the ultimate overlanding vehicles.
-Overlanding is extreme, out-in-the-wild camping with an off-roading component.
-If where you end up has campsites, RV hookups, or latrines, you’re not overlanding.
+Overlanding is a form of extreme, off-the-grid camping that incorporates off-roading elements.
+If you end up at a location with campsites, RV hookups, or latrines, you’re not overlanding.
 Trucks and body-on-frame SUVs are ideal overlanding trekkers capable of customizing with aftermarket tents and other add-ons to make just about any outdoor adventure possible.
-Their tough construction, better-than-average ground clearance, and highly capable 4-wheel-drive systems can get you to those prized, less-visited areas.
+Their rugged construction, better-than-average ground clearance, and competent 4-wheel-drive systems can get you to those prized, less-visited areas.

 How Are Trucks and SUVs Different?

-When contrasting trucks and SUVs, both have positive and negative points.
-So, for our truck vs. SUV family-hauler/camping which-is-better comparison, let’s consider the pros and cons of each.
+When comparing trucks and SUVs, both have their positive and negative aspects.
+So, for our truck-vs.-SUV family hauler/camping comparison, let’s consider the pros and cons of each.
 Any pricing we use is based on the latest manufacturer’s suggested retail price (MSRP), including the mandatory factory-to-dealer delivery fee (destination charge).

 Full-Size Truck Pros

 - Cost Less: At the end of the day, the cost of any vehicle we buy is a product of the choices we make.
 Trim levels, options, and our negotiating skills determine the final cost.
 However, when comparing the entry-level base price of full-size trucks and SUVs, trucks cost less.
-For example, the Ford F-150 SuperCrew Cab starts at just below $46K.
-Compare that to the Ford Expedition’s starting price of just under $58K, and that’s for the regular-length version.
-The Expedition Max goes for just under 65K.
+For example, the 2025 Ford F-150 SuperCrew Cab starts at $46,290.
+Compare that to the Ford Expedition’s starting price of $64,515, and that’s for the regular-length version.
+The Expedition Max goes for $67,515.

 - Maximum towing capacity: Big pickups’ ability to out-tow big SUVs is important for families tugging a trailer on their wilderness adventures.
 Be it a boat, RV trailer, or other heavy load, towing is a key reason many owners have a truck.
-Maximum towing specifications are tough to pin down or compare because the carmakers tend to play with the numbers.
-However, within the Chevy brand, the Suburban can pull up to 8,300 pounds, while the Silverado 1500 Crew Cab can tow up to 9,500 pounds.
+Maximum towing specifications are tough to pin down or compare because the carmakers tend to play with the numbers, which are also affected by cab configuration and engine size.
+However, within the Chevy brand, the Suburban can pull up to 8,200 pounds, while the Silverado 1500 Crew Cab armed with a V8 engine can tow up to 13,300 pounds.
 If we toss heavy-duty pickups into the mix, the Silverado 3500 HD Crew Cab can tug up to nearly 22,000 pounds.
 Furthermore, a pickup truck also provides the option for fifth-wheel towing, in which the hitch is inside the bed of the truck.
 You can learn more about towing and hauling capacity by checking out our Towing Capacity Guide: Everything You Need To Know.

 - Greater payload capacity: Payload is the total amount of weight a vehicle can haul.
 It includes the driver, passengers, luggage, and any other cargo.
 Plus, if towing a trailer, it includes the trailer tongue weight.
 Here again, full-size trucks can carry more payload than full-size, body-on-frame SUVs.
-The Chevy Silverado 1500 Crew Cab has a maximum payload rating of 2,030 pounds, while the Suburban’s rating is 1,750 pounds.
-That 280 pounds can make the difference between inviting Uncle Augie along or leaving him at home.
+The Chevy Silverado 1500 Crew Cab has a maximum payload rating of 2,530 pounds with a V8 engine, while the Suburban’s maximum rating is 1,759 pounds.
+Those 771 pounds can make the difference between inviting Uncle Augie and Aunt Wenona along or leaving them at home.

 - More cargo options: No matter if the cargo meets an SUV’s weight restrictions, the shape of the cargo must fit through the rear liftgate opening and then fit inside the SUV’s cargo area.
 Pickup trucks allow for varying cargo shapes and sizes.
 Moreover, any dirt, mud, or other debris left behind in the cargo hold can be simply hosed out of a truck bed.